kenneyA/eCommerce_analysis/README.md

   <h4>Based on the uncovered insights, here are actionable items that can improve funnel performance and revenue.</h4>
   <ul>
     <h3>Top-of-Funnel Optimization</h3>
-    <li>Prioritize reducing the view-to-cart dropoff rate — converting even 5% more of the 5,000 page viewers would add ~250 users to the funnel and yield an estimated ~$26,000 in incremental revenue at current AOV.</li>
+    <li>Prioritize reducing the view-to-cart dropoff rate.
+Converting even 5% more of the 5,000 page viewers would add ~250 users to the funnel and yield an estimated ~$26,000 in incremental revenue at current AOV.</li>
       <ul>
         <li>Test improvements to product page design: clearer CTAs, social proof (reviews/ratings), urgency signals (low stock indicators), and faster load times.</li>
       </ul>
     <h3>Social Channel Strategy</h3>
-    <li>Social traffic's 7% purchase rate and 14% ATC rate indicate it is not suitable for direct conversion — reframe social as a top-of-funnel awareness channel.</li>
+    <li>Social traffic's 7% purchase rate and 14% ATC rate indicate it is not suitable for direct conversion, reframe social as a top-of-funnel awareness channel.</li>
       <ul>
         <li>Implement retargeting campaigns to re-engage social visitors with paid ads after they leave the site, leveraging the paid ads channel's stronger 57% ATC-to-purchase rate.</li>
       </ul>